The Works: UX and Content Strategy

 About the Project

-The Works strives to make the arts and sciences both engaging and accessible.
+Museums serve communities.
 Hands-on activities educate students and teachers alike.
 With an impressive array of exhibits and workshops, the museum serves current and aspiring artists, educators, and engineers.
 The previous website, however, did not adequately support these efforts.Visual design by CNTXT

 The old website’s structure made browsing a burden.
 Visits were hard to plan.
 Programs were hard to find.
 In addition, the website’s design complicated maintenance, as new content would be glommed onto an unwieldy set of screens and forms.
 Core user needs, such as finding the museum’s hours and parking information, were buried underneath a morass of outdated prose and past exhibits.
 The website needed to undergo a complete overhaul of its information architecture.